HOME | FAMILY | CONDUCTING | SINGING | USU | STEINER | STANFORD | PHOTOS

 With so many different definitions of "play" what exactly is it and how has it influenced our lives?
 Huizinga masterfully defines "play" and all of its ramifications.
 The book can be read online (for free) by clicking here or purchased.

 After digesting the contents of Homo Ludens (humans at play) I determined that my approach, as a conductor, would always attempt to make music as artistic and excellent as possible, but also to encourage the participants to have joyous fun as they brought great musical works to life.
-Because of this hope to include the "play" element in everything I did, I departed from some techniques other conductors employed.
-Excellence through intimidation was not my approach.
-The following is a note I recently received from a 1978 student regarding my "play" technique.
+Because of this hope to include the "play" element in everything I did, I departed from some techniques other conductors frequently employed.
+Excellence through intimidation and fear was not my approach.
+The following is a note I recently received from a former student regarding my "play" technique.

 It was formative for me.
 I don’t think you realized at the time what an impact you had on my future work.
 Before you, I was exposed to Sturm und Drang method of conducting and interpersonal communications.
 Your positive relationship with your groups made me realize that it was not necessary to have tirades to get results.